Rosemary Oil Benefits and Uses, Including for Hair Loss - Dr. Axe

 Most of rosemary’s beneficial health effects haven been attributed to the high antioxidant activity of its main chemical constituents, including carnosol, carnosic acid, ursolic acid, rosmarinic acid and caffeic acid.

 Considered sacred by ancient Greeks, Romans, Egyptians and Hebrews, rosemary has a lengthy history of use for centuries.
 In terms of the some of the more interesting uses of rosemary throughout time, it’s said that it was used as a wedding love charm when it was worn by brides and grooms in the Middle Ages.
-Around the world in places like Australia and Europe, rosemary is also viewed as a sign of honor and remembrance when used at funerals.

-Top 5 Rosemary Oil Benefits
+Rosemary Oil Benefits and Uses

 Research has uncovered that rosemary essential oil is highly effective when it comes to many major yet common health concerns facing us today.
 Here are just some of the top ways that you may find rosemary essential oil to be helpful.

-Androgenetic alopecia, more commonly known as male pattern baldness or female pattern baldness, is a common form of hair loss that is believed to be related to a person’s genetics and sex hormones.
-A byproduct of testosterone called dihydrotestosterone (DHT) is known to attack hair follicles, leading to permanent hair loss, which is a problem for both sexes — especially for men who produce more testosterone than women.
+A byproduct of testosterone called dihydrotestosterone (DHT) is known to attack hair follicles, leading to permanent hair loss, which is a problem for both sexes — especially for men, who produce more testosterone than women.

-A randomized comparative trial published in 2015 looked at the effectiveness of rosemary oil on hair loss due to androgenetic alopecia (AGA) compared to a common conventional form of treatment (minoxidil 2%).
+A randomized, comparative trial published in 2015 looked at the effectiveness of rosemary oil on hair loss due to androgenetic alopecia (AGA) compared to a common conventional form of treatment (minoxidil 2%).
 For six months, 50 subjects with AGA used rosemary oil while another 50 used minoxidil.

 After three months, neither group saw any improvement, but after six months, both groups saw equally significant increases in hair count.
 The natural rosemary oil performed as a hair loss remedy as well as the conventional form of treatment and also caused less scalp itching compared to the minoxidil as a side effect.

 Animal research also demonstrates rosemary’s ability to inhibit DHT in subjects with hair regrowth disrupted by testosterone treatment.
-(7)

-To experience how rosemary oil for hair growth, try using my homemade DIY Rosemary Mint Shampoo recipe.
+To experience how rosemary oil for hair growth, try using my homemade DIY rosemary mint shampoo recipe.

-2. May Improve Memory
+2. May improve memory

 There’s a meaningful quote in Shakespeare’s “Hamlet” that points toward one of this herb’s most impressive benefits: “There’s rosemary, that’s for remembrance.
 Pray you, love, remember.”